Author · Doctoral Researcher · CHRO · Leadership Thinker

 They are systematically underusing the people they already have.

 That is not a talent problem.
-It is a design problem — installed in how roles are scoped, decisions are structured, and leadership changes under pressure.
+It is a design problem, installed in how roles are scoped, decisions are structured, and leadership changes under pressure.
 It compounds silently.
-Organisations make worse decisions.
-They miss earlier signals.
-They lose the talent that eventually chooses clarity over captivity.
-The dashboards stay green.
-The capability quietly exits.
+Decision quality erodes.
+Earlier signals get missed.
+They lose the people who eventually choose clarity over captivity, and the capability quietly exits with them.

 Scroll